robclu/ripple/README.md

 simple, expressive code to run in parallel across many large systems (it has been used to run physics simulations on grids consisting of billions of cells).

-The interface for specifying computational flow is the graph interface, which allows computational operations and dependencies to be specified expressively and concisely, and from which ripple can determine efficient parallelization.
+The means for specifying computational flow is the graph interface, which allows computational operations and dependencies to be specified expressively and concisely, and from which ripple can determine efficient parallelization.
-The graph interface scales well, and can scale up to 7.3x for 8 V100 GPUs for non-trivial real-world problems
+The graph interface scales well, with up to 7.3x for 8 V100 GPUs for non-trivial real-world problems

 Up to date documentation can be found here: [ripple docs](https://robclu.github.io/ripple_docs/)